lukaro707/Computer-Science-Uni-Resources/Semester 2/Routers & Routing Basics/Notes/Switch_Router Commands.md

 	- Privileged Executive Mode
  		- show ipv6 route

+## Set the number of lines of text displayed at once by the various "show" commands
+	- Privileged Executive Mode
+ 		- terminal lenght *lines*

 ## Ping an device with the specified IP address
 	- Privileged Executive Mode
  		- ping *ip address*